Parkstone: Transport

-Ashley Road is the main road between Bournemouth and Poole and benefits from much through business, and is the site of Waitrose and Morrisons supermarkets.
-Commercial Road is the main thoroughfare through Ashley Cross, providing another through route and bus routes from Poole to Bournemouth.
+Ashley Road is one of the main roads between Bournemouth and Poole and benefits from much through business, and is the site of Waitrose supermarket.
+Bournemouth Road/Commercial Road is the other main thoroughfare, passing through Ashley Cross and providing another through route and bus routes from Poole to Bournemouth.

-Parkstone railway station is in Lower Parkstone, near Parkstone Park.
+Parkstone railway station is in Lower Parkstone, near Ashley Cross.
 It is on the South West Main Line between Weymouth and London Waterloo.
 Until 1966 it was also served by the Somerset and Dorset Joint Railway to Bath.

 Education

 Parkstone has a large number of schools for all ages.
 The North Road and Constitution Hill campuses of The Bournemouth and Poole College also have Parkstone addresses.